 How to choose between a thesis and a non-thesis public health degree program in Virginia?

-Choosing between a thesis and a non-thesis online public health degree program in Virginia depends largely on your career goals and learning preferences.
-Thesis programs typically require original research, ideal for those aiming for doctoral studies or research roles.
-Non-thesis programs focus on practical skills and often include a capstone project, suited for professionals seeking leadership or administrative positions.
+Choosing between a thesis and a non-thesis public health degree program in Virginia depends on your career goals and learning preferences.
+A thesis option requires original research and is ideal if you plan to pursue doctoral studies or research positions.
+It provides experience in data analysis and academic writing.

 What options do students based in Virginia have for studying public health abroad?